jobairkhan/AwsSqs/README.md

 ## How to use

-### EXE

-You can run the exe and follow the process.
-To run the exe open the command prompt and go to the project location any type `dotnet run`

 ### IDE

-Open the app from Visual Studio or VSCode and run the application
+You can use any .net core IDE to run the application

 ### Command Line